edwelker/website/content/posts/recursive-xslt-templates.md

     <template name="splitcommas"><choose><when test=" not(contains($comma, ','))"></when><otherwise></otherwise></choose></template>
 ```

-We use the XPath "not(contains($comma, ‘,’))” to, obviously, test whether our list contains a comma.
+We use the XPath "not(contains($comma, ‘,’))" to, obviously, test whether our list contains a comma.
 As you probably noticed, we don’t actually have a $comma variable defined, so we’ll add our xsl:param to the template.

 ```
 <pre lang="xml">
     <template name="splitcommas"><param name="comma"></param><choose><when test=" not(contains($comma, ','))"></when><otherwise></otherwise></choose></template>
 ```

 Now we fill in the holes in the template’s framework.
-First, we’ll handle the comma-less case, simply outputting the value wrapped in a "value” element.
+First, we’ll handle the comma-less case, simply outputting the value wrapped in a "value" element.

 ```
 <pre lang="xml">